Jerryaa98/LLM-DSPy-Classifier/OPENROUTER_INTEGRATION.md

    OPENROUTER_API_KEY=your_openrouter_api_key_here
    ```

 4. Optionally, you can change the model in `config.py`.
-Some popular options:
+Some popular options (free options also available in the code):
    - `anthropic/claude-3-opus:beta`
    - `anthropic/claude-3-sonnet:beta`
    - `google/gemini-pro`
    - `meta-llama/llama-3-70b-instruct`

 ## Running the Project